 Bella Coola Grizzly Tours Resort

 Bella Coola Grizzly Tours Resort offers a variety of cabins, each with its own kitchenette, wood stove, and sundeck.
 The resort also has a cedar log gazebo with a fire pit and barbeque, perfect for parties or gatherings.
 A natural swimming hole on campground is a great place for kids to swim and paddle canoes.
 Guests can also spend time fishing in the creek that runs through the resort or simply relax cabin-side for an afternoon.
 The resort is pet-friendly and there is plenty of room for pets to run and play.

 Spirit Bear Lodge

-When planning your trip, keep in mind that bear viewing opportunities in the Great Bear are a highly sought after bucket list experience.
+When planning your trip, keep in mind that bear viewing opportunities in the Great Bear Rainforest are a highly sought after bucket list experience.
 Access is limited and lodges and tour operators are almost always at capacity.
-With prime opportunities found from Khutzeymateen Grizzly Sanctuary to Gribell and Princess Royal Islands, there really is no place like Great Bear Rainforest.
+With prime opportunities found from Khutzeymateen Grizzly Sanctuary to Gribell and Klemtu and Princess Royal Island, there really is no place like Great Bear Rainforest.
 As such, these areas tend to fill up quickly during peak season.
 If you are hoping to see bears in these areas, especially the rare Kermode bear, it is recommended that you book your accommodation and tours well in advance.

 Please keep in mind the Great Bear Rainforest is traditional territory of Coastal First Nations and respectful and sustainable tourism are always at the forefront.
 Keep your footprint low, pack out what you bring in and show respect for local cultures and traditions.